ahmethakanyildiz/socialease/README.md

 ### The changes that came with the second commit and the decision I made
 There were some issues with the deleteClub and updateClub functions.
 Deleting a club/subclub was causing some data not to be deleted and bloating the database.
 These two functions have been updated.</br>
 Added deleteUser function.</br>
 The evaluateReport function was able to ban the reported user.
 I changed it to delete instead of ban.
-So when a user is reported and banned, his account is deleted.
+So when a user is reported and banned, his account is deleted.</br>
 Some visual improvements have been made.</br></br>
 Initially, I was planning to make this project better by updating it from time to time.
 But I realized that this would take a lot of time.
 Instead of refactoring this project, I decided to reengineer it.
 I will reengineer this project using MERN stack technology.
 If we look at the final state of the project in general:</br>
 All functions work smoothly.</br>